json-schema-org/community/.github/ISSUE_TEMPLATE/open_community_working_meeting.md

 **Meeting accesibility**:
 - We would like to record the meeting, for future reference and for those who are not able to attend in person.
-- We invite you feel comfortable to challenge any language or behaviour that is harmful or not inclusive during this meeting.
+- We encourage you to challenge any language or behavior that is harmful or not inclusive during this meeting.
 - We look forward to your participation but please consider...
   - Remaining on mute when not speaking.
   - Use the Zoom meeting raised hand feature to notify you wish to speak.